junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 If alcohol has brought much joy, it has also brought much sufferingespecially to the families of those who drink.
 A little alcohol now and then may do no harm.
 But too often a little leads to a lot.
 In much of the world, heavy or excessive drinking is one of the underlying causes of major health problemseven for those who do not drink.

-Not only can drunkenness harm the health of those who drink (through diseases such as cirrhosis of the liver, p.
-328, and hepatitis, p.
-172), but it also hurts the family and community in many ways.
+Not only can drunkenness harm the health of those who drink (through diseases such as cirrhosis of the liver, [page 328](#page-328), and hepatitis, [page 172](#page-172)), but it also hurts the family and community in many ways.
 Through the loss of judgment when drunkand of self respect when soberit leads to much unhappiness, waste, and violence, often affecting those who are loved most.

 How many fathers have spent their last money on drink when their children were hungry?
 How many sicknesses result because a man spends the little bit of extra money he earns on drink rather than on improving his family’s living conditions?
 How many persons, hating themselves because they have hurt those they love, take another drinkto forget?

 Once a person realizes that alcohol is harming the health and happiness of those around him, what can he do?
 First, he must admit that his drinking is a problem.
 He must be honest with himself and with others.
 Some individuals are able to simply decide to stop drinking.
 More often people need help and supportfrom family, friends, and others who understand how hard it may be to give up this habit.

 People who have been heavy drinkers and have stopped are often the best persons to help others do the same.
-In many areas Alcoholics Anonymous (AA) groups exist where recovering alcoholics help one another to stop drinking (see p.
-429).
+In many areas Alcoholics Anonymous (AA) groups exist where recovering alcoholics help one another to stop drinking (see [page 429](#page-429)).

 Drinking is not so much a problem of individuals as of a whole community.
 A community that recognizes this can do much to encourage those who are willing to make changes.
 If you are concerned about the misuse of alcohol in your community, help organize a meeting to discuss these problems and decide what actions to take.